 - Add new facilities and improve the community’s infrastructure to enhance the quality of life in Creve Coeur

 - Provide for planned replacement of major equipment required for City operations

 Each CIP covers a five-year period and is updated annually beginning in November through late March/early April.
 Public input is an integral part of the planning process for each CIP.
-City staff gather information, ascertain public input and prioritize projects in preparation for each CIP.
+The City is currently accepting public input and prioritizing projects in preparation for the CIP for FY 2019-2023.